- Reference Number: HEY-262/2023

 How will I be followed-up?

-Surgery remains the most effective treatment and research is going on all the time into new types of treatment.
-If the melanoma came back in the same area or somewhere else (recurrence), it may be necessary to perform further surgery, or give you chemotherapy or radiotherapy.
+Surgery remains the most effective treatment and, research is going on all the time into new types of treatment.
+For some patients it may be appropriate to offer adjuvant treatments.
+If the melanoma came back in the same area or somewhere else (recurrence), it may be necessary to perform further surgery, or give you systemic treatment or radiotherapy.
 This would be discussed with you.

 Advice to follow